-- 1 The program has procedures for the acceptance and assignment of cases. - 2 | The program accepts and assigns cases consistent with the Guiding Principles (Standard 2), statutory authority, National CASA/GAL Association Core Model and program capacity. - 3 | A volunteer is sworn in by the judge or court personnel before appointment to a case as permitted by local court practice.
+- 2 The program accepts and assigns cases consistent with the Guiding Principles (Standard 2), statutory authority, National CASA/GAL Association Core Model and program capacity. - 3 | A volunteer is sworn in by the judge or court personnel before appointment to a case as permitted by local court practice.